Skip to main content

 Ingredients for Temaki

 To see the ingredient quantities for all the five sushi hand rolls recipes I’ll be sharing today and to save them for later, be sure to scroll down to the bottom of this post for the FULL PRINTABLE RECIPE CARD or press the “Jump to Recipe” button.
-You’ll be able to scale the recipes based on how many sushi rolls you want to make - no estimating required so that you have perfectly stuffed and delicious sushi cones - whichever ones you make!
+You’ll be able to scale the recipes based on how many sushi rolls you want to make - no estimating required so that you have perfectly stuffed and delicious cones - whichever ones you make!

 Basic Ingredients